 Before we get started, here's a quick overview of everything that I'll cover in this guide:

-The benefits of coconut water for weight loss
+All the benefits of coconut water for weight loss

-As long as you remain in a dehydrated state, you will be burning calories at a slower rate than usual.
+As long as you remain in that dehydrated state, you will be burning calories at a slower rate than usual.
 Naturally, this is a big no-no if you're trying to get rid of some extra body fat.